pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/commit.md

     images master 385b70f90c3247e69e4bdadff12e44b2 2 hours ago     2.561MiB    USER
     ```

-    `list commit <repo>`, without mention of a branch, displays all commits in all branches of the specified repository.
+`list commit <repo>`, without mention of a branch, displays results from all branches of the specified repository.

 ## Inspect commit
+The `pachctl inspect commit <commitID>` command enables you to view a list of sub-commits in a commit.

+!!! example
+    ```shell
+    $ pachctl inspect commit images@c6d7be4a13614f2baec2cb52d14310d0
+    ```

+    **System Response:**

+    ```shell
+    REPO         BRANCH COMMIT                           FINISHED       SIZE  ORIGIN DESCRIPTION edges.spec   master c6d7be4a13614f2baec2cb52d14310d0 25 seconds ago <= 0B ALIAS
+    montage.spec master c6d7be4a13614f2baec2cb52d14310d0 25 seconds ago <= 0B ALIAS
+    images       master c6d7be4a13614f2baec2cb52d14310d0 25 seconds ago <= 0B USER
+    edges        master c6d7be4a13614f2baec2cb52d14310d0 16 seconds ago <= 0B AUTO
+    edges.meta   master c6d7be4a13614f2baec2cb52d14310d0 16 seconds ago <= 0B AUTO
+    montage      master c6d7be4a13614f2baec2cb52d14310d0 13 seconds ago <= 0B AUTO
+    montage.meta master c6d7be4a13614f2baec2cb52d14310d0 13 seconds ago <= 0B AUTO
+    ```

 The `pachctl inspect commit repo@commitID` command enables you to view detailed
-information about a commit (size, parent, the original
+information about a sub-commit (size, parent, the branch it belongs to,
-branch of the commit, how long ago the commit was
-started and finished...).
+how long ago the commit was started and finished...).

 - The `--full-timestamps` flag will give you the exact date and time
-of when the commit was opened and finished.
+of when the sub-commit was opened and finished.
 - If you specify a branch instead of a specific commit (`pachctl inspect commit repo@branch`),
 Pachyderm displays the information about the HEAD of the branch.

 !!! example
-    Add a `--raw` flag to output a more detailed JSON version of the commit.
+    Add a `--raw` flag to output a more detailed JSON version of the sub-commit.
     ```shell
     $ pachctl inspect commit images@c6d7be4a13614f2baec2cb52d14310d0 --raw
     ```